 You can apply 90 days before your desired entry date to the Schengen area.
 You will not be accommodated even if you were just one day early.
-I made a mistake of going there 2 days in advance so the consultant asked me to get another appointment and come back 2 days later.
+I made the mistake of going there 2 days in advance so the consultant asked me to get another appointment and come back 2 days later.
 Still, my documents were assessed and she found that I was going to Ireland.
-She asked why I didn’t have an Irish visa yet when it’s my premier destination to Europe.
+She asked why I didn’t have an Irish visa yet when it was my premier destination in Europe.
 I said that I was also in the process of getting an Irish visa.

 VFS has photocopy and printing services but they are ridiculously expensive.
 I also discourage you from carrying a bag because they don’t allow it inside the visa consultation rooms.
 However, if you cannot go without a bag, there’s a locker area where you can leave it for a fee.
 Check the rates below for reference.